Has your job become a pain in the…wrist?

 Carpal tunnel syndrome is a common work injury, although it may not feel that way to you.
 In fact, your symptoms are likely a great hindrance to your life—both at work and at home.

 But you don’t have to take your injuries lying down.
-If your job contributed to your condition, do not hesitate to file a carpal tunnel workers comp claim and speak to a dedicated workers compensation attorney.
+If your job contributed to your condition, do not hesitate to pursue workers comp for carpal tunnel and speak to a dedicated workers compensation lawyer.

 In addition to notifying you of your rights, your attorney can assist you with any disputes that may arise with the insurance company.
 At the Law Office of Brian D. Tadros, P.A., we practice workers comp law and only workers comp law and we believe in educating our clients as well as advocating for them.